SystemXFiles/process-governor/README.md

     - `"AboveNormal"`
     - `"High"`
     - `"Realtime"`
-    - Example: `"priority": { "py/object": "psutil._pswindows.Priority", "value": "High" }`
+    - Example: `"priority": "High"`

 - `ioPriority` (string, optional): Sets the I/O priority for the process or service.
 Valid values are:
     - `"VeryLow"`
     - `"Low"`
     - `"Normal"`
     - `"High"`: Setting the I/O priority to "High" may result in an AccessDenied error in most cases.
-    - Example: `"ioPriority": { "py/object": "psutil._pswindows.IOPriority", "value": "Normal" }`
+    - Example: `"ioPriority": "Normal"`

 - `affinity` (string, optional): Specifies CPU core affinity.
 You can define affinity as:
     - A range, inclusive (e.g., "1-5").